Shriya-Chauhan/Intern_task/README.md

 The `SendImageToBackendMiddleware` function sends screenshots of the candidate's video to the Python server.

 **Proctor Component**
-The Proctor component is designed for admins and is responsible for displaying the list of suspicious candidates in a chat-like format.
-To use the Proctor component, create a file named `Proctor.jsx` in the `frontend/src` directory.
+🔍The Proctor component is designed for admins and is responsible for displaying the list of suspicious candidates in a chat-like format.
+To use the Proctor component, create a file named `Proctor.jsx` in the `frontend/src` directory .✍️💻

 ```jsx
 import { useEffect, useState } from "react";